 |Internal Medicine (Oncology)||Dr. Roy Herbst|

 |Neurology||Dr. Jeremy Moeller|

 |Pediatrics||Dr. Eugene Shapiro|

 |Yale Center for Clinical Investigation (YCCI) Scholars Program||Dr. Eugene Shapiro|

 Potential applicants must contact the Director of the MHS program in the department or program they are applying to before submitting an application.
 Applications from departments and programs above will be accepted yearly only on February 15th.

 a.
-A full-length original thesis of approximately 50-60 page in length and reviewed and approved by a three person Thesis Committee.
+A full-length original thesis based upon the required two year research project of approximately 50-60 pages in length and reviewed and approved by a three person Thesis Committee.

 b.
 Meet with the Thesis Committee 2 - 3 times a year to evaluate if adequate progress is being made and suggestions for correction if adequate progress is not being made.

 c.
 Prepare at least one manuscript for publication in a peer reviewed journal.